 - 1 cup yogurt or thick curd

-- Take them in a mixer or grinder.
+- Transfer sauteed mixture to a mixer or grinder.
 Add grated coconut, hing powder, mustard seeds, and salt.
 Grind adding some yogurt or curd to get a smooth paste.
 Transfer the paste into a bowl.

 - Now you have to make a tempering for this curry.
 Heat ghee in a small pan.
 Add mustard seeds, cumin seeds, fenugreek seeds, a half red chili, and curry leaves.
-Saute till mustard splutters.
+Saute until mustard seeds splutter.
 Turn off the fire.
 Pour the tempering on the raita.
 Mix well.

 - Serve this tomato raita or tomato and yogurt curry with steamed rice.
 Enjoy the taste!